hoeken/PsychicHttp/README.md

 ### HTTPS / SSL

 PsychicHttp supports HTTPS / SSL out of the box, however there are some limitations (see performance below).
 Enabling it also increases the code size by about 100kb.

+SSL connections require significant RAM — each TLS session consumes roughly 40–100KB of internal RAM plus two 16KB record buffers.  **A board with PSRAM is strongly recommended**, and PSRAM must be enabled in your project configuration (see below).
+Without PSRAM, you will likely be limited to a single simultaneous SSL connection before the heap is exhausted.

 To use HTTPS, you need to modify your setup like so:

 ```cpp
 #include <PsychicHttp.h>